craigiansmith/craigiansmith.github.io/_posts/2017-03-08-setup-vagrant-box.md

     vagrant ssh
     sudo apt-get install php7.0 php7.0-fpm php7.0-mcrypt nginx mysql-client mysql-server

+You will probably need to recreate the vagrant user and give them sudo power, at least I did.

+    sudo su -
+    useradd vagrant
+    visudo

+Add "vagrant ALL=(ALL) NOPASSWD:ALL" to the end of the /etc/sudoers.tmp file and save it.

+Now set up ssh access using the insecure keypair for public access to the box.
+If you want a secure box, create your own keypair.
+You can install the insecure keypair with the following commands:[^1]

+    cd /home/vagrant
+    mkdir .ssh
+    wget --no-check-certificate https://raw.github.com/mitchellh/vagrant/master/keys/vagrant.pub -O .ssh/authorized_keys
+    chmod 700 .ssh
+    chmod 600 .ssh/authorized_keys
+    chown -R vagrant .ssh

 The last step is to package a new Vagrant base box from the VM.
 We will need to know the name of the Virtualbox VM we are packaging.
 This can be found by running